 - The availability of the mobile application on different devices and in diverse situations (outdoors, in transit, at home, etc.).

-The project team will also analyse users’ behaviours on the applications to gain an insight into the opportunities and challenges seniors experience when using mobile technology.
+The project team also analysed users’ behaviours on the applications to gain an insight into the opportunities and challenges seniors experience when using mobile technology.

-The project will firstly produce digital applications to be used and scaled-up in local authorities throughout Europe.
-To do so, it will make sure that its technical innovative platform, the Open Senior Citizen Public Service Engagement Platform used to build the applications can be re-used in other contexts and by other public authorities.
+The project firstly produced digital applications to be used and scaled-up in local authorities throughout Europe.
+To do so, it developed a technical development platform, which can be re-used in other contexts and by other public authorities.

-By doing so, Mobile Age will ensure the inclusion of seniors in digital services, eases their administrative tasks thanks to user-friendly applications, and supports their access to civic participation, active ageing and their involvement in developing age-friendly communities.
-The project will also increase transparency and trust in public administration through sharing and reuse public information.
+By doing so, Mobile Age contributed to the inclusion of seniors in digital services, eased their administrative tasks thanks to user-friendly applications, and supported their access to civic participation, active ageing and their involvement in developing age-friendly communities.

 The project is coordinated by the University of Lancaster, UK.